 Here’s a coattail pull: rear-wheel drive is standard, with four-wheel drive (low-range gearing) it is available as an option.
 The QX 80 can also tow up to 8,500 pounds.

 Safety is a big deal as far as Infiniti is concerned, and the QX 80 does not fall short.
 The SUV comes with stability and traction control, antilock brakes, a 360-degree parking camera, airbags every which way, and front active head restraints.
 Included with the Infiniti Connection telematics service are automatic collision notification, stolen vehicle notification, remote door access/locking, geo-fencing, and max speed notifications.
 The Technology package throws in a slew of other safety “wanna haves” like blind-spot monitoring, a lane-departure warning and keeping system, frontal collision warning, frontal collision mitigation. and a back-up collision mitigation system.
+As you can see, they’ve left no stone unturned when it comes to passenger safety.
+Pain and suffering potential will be greatly reduced but, of course, no car manufacturer can promise complete immunity from harm, so always make sure you know a good car accident lawyer just in case.

 Gotta keep the fans in the back seat entertained?
 The QX 80 offers a DVD Theater Package that comes with a seven-inch color monitor in the back of each front headrest and wireless headphones and remote.